rodneyshupe/Cookbook/Recipes/Baking/Breads/RodneysNoKneadArtisanBread.rst

 Directions
 ----------

-1. In a large bowl whisk together flour, yeast and salt.
-Add liquids, and stir until blended; dough will be shaggy and sticky.
-Cover bowl with plastic wrap.
-Let dough rest at least 10 - 12 hours, at warm room temperature, about 70F.
+1. In a large bowl, whisk together flour, yeast and salt; add liquids and stir until blended.
+Dough will be shaggy and sticky.
+Cover the bowl with plastic wrap and let rest at warm room temperature, about 70F, at least 10 - 12 hours.
-2. You can continue with step 3 immediately, but for a better flavour and texture, I strongly recommend letting this risen dough rest in the refrigerator for at least 12 hours and up to 3 days.
-Then getting ready to back take out of the refrigerator and let warm at room temperature for 1 1/2 - 2 hours.
+2. You can continue with step 3 immediately, but for better flavour and texture, I strongly recommend resting this risen dough in the refrigerator for at least 12 hours and up to 3 days.
+When getting ready to bake, take it out of the refrigerator and let warm at room temperature for 1 1/2 - 2 hours.
 3. Dough is ready when its surface is dotted with bubbles.
-Lightly flour a work surface and place dough on it; sprinkle it with a little more flour and fold it over on itself once or twice.
-Cover loosely with plastic wrap and let rest about 15 minutes.
-Using just enough flour to keep dough from sticking to work surface or to your fingers, gently and quickly shape dough into a ball.
-Generously coat a square of parchment paper with flour, wheat bran or cornmeal; transfer dough to parchment and dust with more flour, bran or cornmeal.
-Cover with cotton towel and let rise for about 2 hours.
-When it is ready, dough will be more than double in size and will not readily spring back when poked with a finger.
+Lightly flour a work surface, place the dough on it, sprinkle with a little more flour and fold it over on itself once or twice; cover loosely with plastic wrap and let rest about 15 minutes.
+Using just enough flour to keep the dough from sticking to the surface or your fingers, gently and quickly shape it into a ball.
+Generously coat a square of parchment paper with flour, wheat bran or cornmeal, transfer the dough to the parchment and dust with more flour, bran or cornmeal; cover with a cotton towel and let rise about 2 hours.
-4. At least a half-hour before dough is ready, heat oven to 450F.
-Put a 6 to 8 quart dutch oven (or heavy covered pot, enamel, Pyrex or ceramic) in oven as it heats.
-When dough is ready, carefully remove pot from oven.
+   When ready, the dough will be more than double in size and will not readily spring back when poked with a finger.
-   Pick up parchment and dough and lower into the pot.
-Using a sharp knife or razor, create a slit across the top.
-Cover with lid and bake 30 minutes, then remove lid and bake another 15 to 30 minutes, until loaf is beautifully browned.
+4. At least a half-hour before the dough is ready, heat the oven to 450F and put a 6 to 8 quart dutch oven (or heavy covered pot, enamel, Pyrex or ceramic) in the oven as it heats.
+When the dough is ready, carefully remove the pot from the oven, pick up the parchment and dough and lower into the pot; using a sharp knife or razor, create a slit across the top.
+Cover with the lid and bake 30 minutes, then remove the lid and bake until the loaf is beautifully browned, another 15 to 30 minutes.
 Cool on a rack.

 Variations
 ----------